-To determine the contact time required to extract the maximum amount of contamination from the fiberglass samples and its migration into the water phase 200 g of fiberglass samples were soaked in 2 L of water (10% w v^{-1}) and kept for 24 hours at dark (RT = 21 ± 2 °C) in reservoirs with headspace.
-Six type of collected fiberglass were used to determine the amount of contamination from different type of fiberglass samples.
+To determine the contact time required to extract the maximum amount of contamination from the fiberglass samples and its migration into the water phase 200 g of fiberglass samples were soaked in 2 L of water (10% w v-1) and kept for 24 hours at dark (RT = 21 ± 2 °C) in reservoirs with headspace.
+Six type of collected fiberglass samples.
 Subsamples were taken for analysis after 48 h (Table 2).